Celebrity Big Brother (British TV series) series 2

-Celebrity Big Brother 2002, also known as Celebrity Big Brother 2, was the second series of the British reality television series Celebrity Big Brother.
+Celebrity Big Brother 2002, also known as Celebrity Big Brother 2, is the second series of the British reality television series Celebrity Big Brother.
 It was broadcast on Channel 4 in the UK, launching on 20 November 2002, and ending on 29 November 2002, lasting ten days.
 Proceeds from viewer voting went to four different charities: Centrepoint, National Missing Persons Helpline, Rethink and Samaritans.
 The series was sponsored by phone company O2.
 Les Dennis is commonly remembered for his depression during the series following his split from wife Amanda Holden.

 Housemates

 Celebrity Big Brother 2 featured a total of six celebrity housemates, below is a table of who they are and what position they finished, unexpectedly the housemates entered and exited the house in exactly the same order (Goldie, Anne, Sue, Melinda, Les and Mark).

 Anne Diamond

 Anne Diamond (born 8 September 1954) is an English radio and television presenter.
 She hosted Good Morning Britain on TV-am and the similarly titled Good Morning... with Anne and Nick, alongside co-presenter Nick Owen.
 However, her presenting style has attracted accusations of "dumbing down".
 On Day 1, Anne was second to enter the house.
 On Day 7, she became the second housemate to be evicted from the house, after receiving 50.6% of the public vote.